Cate Hawke Adv Dip Integrative Counselling MBACP

 £60.00 per session

 Initial consultation sessions are charged at £50, subsequent ongoing sessions are £60.

 I offer a limited number of lower cost sessions for people on a reduced income - please ask for details.

-I offer a free 15 minute telephone consultation.
+I offer a free 15 minute telephone or video consultation.